Sylvie Bérard

 Sylvie Bérard (born 1965) is a Canadian academic and science fiction writer.

 Born in Montreal, she studied semiotics at the Université du Québec à Montréal and went on to lecture for the Department of French and perform post-doctoral research at the University of Toronto.
 She later lectured on Quebec literature at Trent University; she also was director of the Department of languages and modern literature.

 Bérard began publishing short stories in 1987.
 Her short story "La Guerre sans temps" received a Prix Aurora Award.
 She has published articles in a number of scholarly journals.
 She is also a member of the editorial board for the journal XYZ.

+She has also worked as a translator.
+With colleague Suzanne Grenier, she won the Governor General's Award for English to French translation at the 2025 Governor General's Awards for Les sœurs de la muée, their translation of Larissa Lai's novel The Tiger Flu.
+They were previously nominated in the same category at the 2022 Governor General's Awards for Le fruit de la puanteur, their translation of Lai's Salt Fish Girl.